symfony/symfony-docs/components/dependency_injection/autowiring.rst

 Defining Services Dependencies Automatically
 ============================================

+.. versionadded:: 2.8
+    Support for autowiring services was introduced in Symfony 2.8.

 Autowiring allows to register services in the container with minimal configuration.
-It is useful in the field of `Rapid Application Development`_, when designing prototypes in early stages of large projects.
+It automatically resolves the service dependencies based on the constructor's typehint which is useful in the field of `Rapid Application Development`_, when designing prototypes in early stages of large projects.
 It makes it easy to register a service graph and eases refactoring.

-Imagine you're building an API to publish statuses on a Twitter feed, obfuscated with `ROT13`.. (a special case of the Caesar cipher).
+Imagine you're building an API to publish statuses on a Twitter feed, which has to be obfuscated with ``ROT13`` (a special case of the Caesar cipher).

 Start by creating a ROT13 transformer class::